wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.0.6 - 2013/06/11 =
+* Fixed: Email template header image not showing in outbound email template and preview.
+Header image was uploading and showing correctly in the admin panel under upload input but not showing in template applied to outbound emails and preview.
+* Tweak: Updated support URL to the plugins wordpress.org support forum

 = 1.0.5 - 2013/04/16 =
 * Feature: Added when install and activate plugin link redirects to WP Email Template admin panel instead of the wp-plugins dashboard
 * Fix: Yahoo Mail does not support p tag - space between paragraphs.
 Coded in line CSS fix to auto add space between paragraphs for Yahoo Mail.